The Danger of Antibiotic Overuse—and What Parents Can Do

 To further help prevent antibiotic overuse and to lower the risk of antibiotic resistance, adopt the following habits:

-• Consider visiting this doc for ear issues.
+Consider visiting an ENT for ear issues.
 Research shows that Ear Nose and Throat doctors (ENTs or otolaryngologists) were less likely to prescribe antibiotics for ear infections and far more likely to adopt a “watch and wait” approach to ear infections than pediatricians.

-• Forget the mucus “rule.”
+Forget the mucus “rule.”
 Yellow or green mucus in the nose does not automatically mean antibiotics are needed.
+(More on decoding mucus colors!)

 Soothing Symptoms Without Antibiotics